ARTICLE 60 - Ethical Conduct of Research

 (b) A representative of the Association shall be present at all meetings involving the member(s) named in the allegation(s) during the course of the formal investigation.
 Any statements made by the member(s) and/or the representative of the Association during these discussions or meetings shall be strictly without prejudice and the representative of the Faculty Association shall have the same rights and role in the proceedings as the member(s).

 (c) If a member is accused of research fraud and/or misconduct and if questions pertaining to the member's data are relevant to the accusation, the member shall make the research data available during the formal investigation process or to the arbitrator adjudicating the case according to the procedures of this Article.
 A member shall only be responsible for providing access to data that are in their possession and not for data that may be stored in archives, libraries or other institutions which the University may consult at its expense and according to the rules of the host institution.
-The member shall be indemnified by the University for any material loss that occurs as a consequence of access to their data in conjunction with the investigation.
+The member shall be indemnified by the University for any material loss that occurs as a consequence of access to the member’s data in conjunction with the investigation.

 60:11 The Dean shall communicate their findings in writing to the President within fifty (50) working days of the date when the member(s) was in receipt of the written allegation(s).
 The President, within sixty (60) working days from the date when the member(s) was in receipt of the written allegation(s) made against them, shall inform the member(s) against whom the allegation(s) were made, and the President of the Faculty Association, in writing of the intended disposition of the allegation(s), including any sanctions imposed upon the member(s) as a result of having been found guilty of fraud and/or misconduct.
 In the event that the allegation(s) against the member(s) is not upheld no sanction shall be imposed and all records pertaining to the allegation(s) and investigation shall be destroyed immediately.